IvayloIvanov/TYPO3CMS-Guide-Extbase/Documentation/Extbase/ExtendExtbaseExtension.rst

  typo3conf/ext/productoverview/Resources/Private/Partials/Product/Properties.html

-When you begin, you'll see that only the *title* and *price* are displayed. at present, the Extension Builder doesn't automatically display the domain model connections, so you'll need to add them yourself.
+When you begin, you'll see that only the *title* and *price* are displayed.
+At present, the Extension Builder doesn't automatically display the domain model connections, so you'll need to add them yourself.
 Add the following code to the template, so that the *category* is displayed.